• Skip to main content

 The best way to demystify cryptocurrencies for new investors is to explain the vocabulary around it.
 Because cryptocurrency represents a new asset class (Bitcoin was created in 2009), most investors who are new to the space will need a primer in its basic terms.

-For this reason, this article breaks down the most common terms you’ll encounter and explains exactly what they mean—in simple English.
+This article breaks down the most common terms you’ll encounter and explains exactly what they mean—in simple English.
 Let’s dive in.

 15 Must Know Cryptocurrency Terms